affifboudaoud/AXPY-Halide-implementation/README.md

 # AXPY-Halide-implementation
-This is my implementation of the BLAS routine: saxpy which given two vectors a and b and a constant cst calculates: c=cst*a+b
+This is my implementation of the BLAS routine: saxpy which given two vectors (*a* and *b*) and a constant *cst* calculates: `c=cst*a+b`

-To do this we simply define a Hadile Func that has a variable x (the index on the vectors) and calculate the value of the previously mentioned expression.
+To do this we simply define a Halide Func that has a variable x (the index on the vectors) and calculate the value of the previously mentioned expression.

 This could be efficiently parallelized since this task is embarrassingly parallelizable.
 A parallel implementation could be added in the future.